jeannepietropaoli/shopping-cart-v2/README.md

 The goal of this React project is to create Single Page Application with React Router of a fake online store with a shopping cart feature and test our code using React-testing library.

+I got inspired by @amadeuio's amazing design on Github.
+Credit to him for the simple, Apple-like, pure look of the app.

+To follow the instructions and goal of this product I decided to grab some emojis as products for my shop from the Ninja's emoji's API (https://api-ninjas.com/api/emoji) and to assign randon prices to them.

 ## Skills to practice

 - Getting always more familiar with React (hooks, state, props, custom hooks...)